buzzer-re/hex2raw/README.md

 # hex2raw

-This little and useful tool parses firmwares code in .hex format into a dump and readable format for Reversing.
+This little and useful tool parses firmwares code in .hex format into a dump and readable format for futures manipulation.

 ## Why ?